roderickrandolph/gitpod-typescript-node/README.md

-# A TypeScript / Node.js template on Gitpod
+# A simple TypeScript / Node.js template on Gitpod

 This is a [TypeScript / Node.js](https://github.com/microsoft/TypeScript-Node-Starter) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).